Aider-AI/aider/README.md

 * Use Control-C to safely interrupt GPT if it isn't providing a useful response.
 The partial response remains in the conversation, so you can refer to it when you reply with more information or direction.
 * Provide a multiline chat message by entering `{` alone on the first line.
 End the multiline message with `}` alone on the last line.
 * Aider will notice if you ask it to discuss files with uncommitted changes and offer to commit them before proceeding.
+* GPT can only see the content of the files you specify, but it also gets a list of all the files in the repo.
+It may ask to see additional files if it feels that's needed for your requests.
+Relaunch with the additional files on the command line.

 ## Limitations